 First, is the niche and topic you've chosen.
 I've said it before, but the more specific your audience is and the more your summit topic solves a problem for that audience, the better results you're going to see.

 You can see this really easily by comparing registration page conversion rates.
-The registration page for my last summit, which has a very specific niche and topic topic converted at over 80%.
+The registration page for my last summit, which has a very specific niche and topic for my virtual summit audience, converted at over 80%.
 That means 80% of people who saw my registration page signed up, which is insane.

 The broader your audience is and the less attention-grabbing your topic is, the lower that number is going to be.

 The next part that comes into play is your audience size.
-If you're listening to this and don't have much of an audience right now, please don't worry.
+If you're listening to this and don't have much of an audience right now or no email list, please don't worry.
 When I started planning my first summit, I had about 400 people on my email list.

 Obviously, if you have 10,000 people on your email list, you're going to host a bigger summit than someone starting from scratch.

 If you don't have an audience, your speakers are where the magic happens.
 Honestly, for everybody, the speakers are where the magic happens.

 The audience size and engagement of your speakers' audience has a huge part to play in the success of your summit.